dont-copy-my-skins/READ-ME/readme.md

 - My comprehension and memory is out the door, please try to remain patient with me.
 - I have Discord, I just don't feel comfy giving it out to people I  don't know
 - NEVER refer to me as she/her unless explicitly stated, always use they/them on me no matter the skin
+- I can be a little rude at points
+- I have social anxiety, it's why I mostly sit alone unless with my partner